Skip to content

 Sources we cite

-Where the decision & life numbers come from
+Where decision & life numbers come from

 USDA cost-of-raising-child · Stanford behavioral economics literature · BLS time-use surveys